Yuandiaodiaodiao/opinion-js-sdk/README.md

 ## Credits

-Converted from the official Python SDK by Opinion Labs.
+This unofficial SDK is inspired by and converted from the official Python SDK patterns.
+This is a community-maintained project and is not officially supported by Opinion Labs.